 It is common however, in business to business transactions for a business to quote their price as “ex-GST”.

-This only applies to business to business transactions and it must be explicit in making it clear whether “includes GST” or is “ex-GST”.
+This only applies to transactions that are business to business and it must be explicit in making it clear whether “includes GST” or is “ex-GST”.
 This can be a trap for many business owners – especially at StartUp stage.

 I have seen clients mistakenly accept proposals from another business believing a price to be the final price and not realizing the quote is “ex-GST”.

-This can cause cash flow issues for the Startup.
+This can cause cash flow issues for the business.

 Case Study for one of the most common GST questions “When do I charge GST in my business?”

 Do I charge GST from the beginning?
 Or do I wait till I reach the threshold?